-The ultimate goal of the Measuring Up project is to help policymakers, researchers, and other individuals and organizations with an interest in early childhood development assess key policies, programs, and practices that affect the well-being of children from the prenatal period through age 3—both in terms of their strengths and the areas in which they need to improve.
+The ultimate goal of the Measuring Up project is to help policymakers, researchers, and other individuals and organizations with an interest in early childhood development assess strengths and areas for improvement for key policies, programs, and practices that affect the well-being of children in the prenatal, infant, and toddler stages of development.

 This brief describes the need for more comprehensive data that describe children’s overall health—including their cognitive and social-emotional-behavioral development—to better support infants and toddlers, as well as their families, service providers, and policymakers working to foster their development.
 We provide recommendations for improving federal data collection efforts.